This post may contain affiliate links. For more info please read our disclosure.

 I’m very glad I decided to get a yoga program when I first started out with yoga because it helped me learn yoga probably as fast as possible!
 And I’m talking about Zoey Bry-Cotton’s “Yoga Burn” program.

-Probably one of the best parts of this program is that you can use it from the comfort of your own home without even going to the gym.
+Probably one of the best parts of this program is that you can use it from the comfort of your own home without even going to the gym to yoga classes.
 Some people feel really uncomfortable at the gym because of weird looks and the feeling of not fitting in.
 I know I did when I first started out with yoga not knowing anything about it.

 This program is great for beginners because it consists of 3 phases with different and very thorough videos explaining how to do different yoga poses and techniques!
 That’s why it’s super convenient, easy-to-understand and easy-to-follow.

-And I must say, thanks to the “Yoga Burn” program, I’ve learned so many things about yoga and I completely fell in love with it and the feeling of healthiness and happiness it gives!
+I’ve learned so many things about yoga and completely fell in love with it and the feeling of healthiness and happiness it gives!
 And I believe that you will, too once you give it a try!